falcnix/Hacking-a-Bluetooth-Device/README.md

-# Hacking a Bluetooth Device
+# Hacking a Bluetooth Device - Null Kolkata

 This is a simple demonstration of how one can hack a Bluetooth device by enumerating the characteristics and its controls to write arbitrary data that will indeed control the device.